aislabunimi/privacy.aware.od/README.md

 ### Training with Five Classes
 The script `five_classes.sh` contains the experiments with the settings used for five classes.
 This scripts has the same training loop of the script above.
 You can use it as it is, or modify it if you want to test with different proposals.
-You can also use the script `fw_bw_proposals.sh` with added flag --five_classes to all commands.
-In that case, it's best if you change the name of the folders where you save the results (change the name of the folder after ${EXPERIMENT_DIR}).
+You can also use the script `fw_bw_proposals.sh` by adding flag `--five_classes` to all commands in the script.
+In that case, it's best if you change the name of the folders where you save the results (change the name of the folder after `${EXPERIMENT_DIR}`).

 ### Finetuning Tasknet on UNet generated images
 The script `finetune_tasknet.sh` contains an example of how you can finetune the tasknet on the UNet generated images.
 The training loop is finetune tasknet, validation on batch=1, testing.
 To use this script, you need to have done before the UNet forward experiments with corresponding setting.
 The scripts does the finetuning with the settings: "all proposals, 2pos2neg, 1pos1neg".
 You can modify it based on your needs if you want to finetune on different settings:
 1. Set the UNET variable to the path of the desired forward weights
-2. Change the name of the folder after ${EXPERIMENT_DIR} for all the corresponding experiments till the next UNET variable appears in the script.
+2. Change the name of the folder after `${EXPERIMENT_DIR}` for all the corresponding experiments till the next UNET variable appears in the script.